Brent M. Jones - Connected Events Matter

 Covey was different in front of an audience than privately.
 We visited before the meeting started and while sitting together.
 I knew several people who worked with him who had said that the speaker and the everyday man were very different men.
 It seemed to me visiting with him that he was exciting and indeed a good man, but besides his relaxed presence and bald head, he didn't stand out.
 Our conversation was low-key and casual.

 Over the years, I have asked others who knew him what made him so charismatic.
-Some felt that his bald head made him stand out, drawing attention to him, while others believed that his use of power-packed words, incorporating data into his speech, and speaking spontaneously without notes was unique.
+Some felt that his bald head made him stand out, drawing attention to him, while others believed that his use of power-packed words, incorporating data into his speech, and speaking spontaneously without notes were unique.
 Many have commented on how well-dressed he always was when speaking.
 The audience didn't take their eyes off him when he said or was in the room.
 He seemed to be

 As a skilled master communicator, Covey could adapt his style to different audiences.
 He spoke using the terms of this audience's faith and the setting they were in.
 In his book, he said, "Becoming a good communicator requires behaving and thinking in a certain way."
-He demonstrated this thought that day showing clearly that he could adapt to find what the audience was listening for.
+He demonstrated this thought that day, clearly showing that he could adapt to find what the audience was listening for.

 For my book, just released in ebook and paperback, the product description is: